As simple as that. A compact classic camera with a good lens, comfortable strap and a good SD-card.

 This can be a very confusing process in many cameras, but in a Leica M10 it's rather simple

-Setting the White Balance Manually on the Leica M10:
+Setting the White Balance Manually

 1) Got to White Balance.